 Because of its physical nature, we often combine taekwondo drills with other martial arts calisthenics exercises and other strength and conditioning drills to provide for a complete workout.
 These exercises and strengthening drills help boost your ability as you advance further in taekwondo training.

 Taekwondo offers enormous physical fitness benefits, including improved cardiovascular health, boosted athletic ability, and improved balance and coordination.
 As noted in a 2014 study, taekwondo athletes exhibit good endurance, upper- and lower-body strength, increased flexibility, and anaerobic power.

-This martial art, however, is far more than just kicking and striking; honor, humility, perseverance, integrity, and courtesy are some of the key tenets of taekwondo and the Tiger-Rock system.
+This martial art, however, is far more than just kicking and striking; honor, humility, perseverance, respect, and loyalty are some of the key tenets of taekwondo and the Tiger-Rock system.
 Taekwondo emphasizes good citizenship and self-discipline.

 Taekwondo is beneficial for all ages, with some practitioners starting as young as four years old.
 For kids, taekwondo martial arts training can help strengthen bones, strengthen muscles, and improve coordination and balance.
 The martial art can also help children become more focused, more self-disciplined, and more respectful of authority.

 Throughout the years, taekwondo has also developed into a competitive sport.
 At Tiger-Rock Martial Arts, we hold tournaments at the local, regional, and national levels throughout the United States.
 These tournaments represent competitively and learning opportunities.
 At Tiger-Rock Martial Arts, we encourage students to enrich their taekwondo training experience through the spirit of competition.